Supadoopa/awesome-llm-apps/starter_ai_agents/ai_medical_imaging_agent/README.md

 1. **API Key Error**:
    - Ensure your Google API key is valid and has sufficient credits
    - Check that the key is properly entered in the sidebar
+   - Try resetting the API key if issues persist

 2. **Image Upload Issues**:
    - Verify the image format is supported (JPG, JPEG, PNG, DICOM)